 Your U.S. Visa Application: How to Prepare

 Preparing for your visa application can be a stressful and difficult process.
-But if you give yourself enough time to do research and prepare the documents needed for the particular visa you’re applying for, you’ll have a higher chance of having your visa approved on the first try.
+Give yourself enough time to do research and prepare the documents needed for the particular visa you’re applying for.
+This way, you’ll have a higher chance of having your visa approved on the first try.

 An important thing to keep in mind is that a recent policy memorandum has changed the process a bit.
 Visa applications may now be denied at the discretion of authorities without submitting a Request For Evidence (RFE) or sending the applicant a Notice of Intent to Deny (NOID).
-This means that if your visa application is missing any documentation when submitted, your application could be denied without officials requesting the information that is necessary to complete the process.
+This means that if your visa application is missing any documentation when submitted or is not fully completed in English, it could be denied without officials requesting the information necessary to complete the process.

-It’s never too early to start preparing your visa application and compiling your documents.
-So even if you aren’t planning to apply for a while, it’s still a great idea to get a head start.
+It’s never too early to start preparing your visa application and compiling your documents from your home country.
+So, even if you aren’t planning to apply for a while, it’s still a great idea to get a head start.

 Different types of visas

-Before you dive into the process of applying for your visa, you’ll first need to do your own research to identify which type of visa you need.
+Before you apply for your visa, you should do your own research to identify which type you need.

-Depending on the type of visa that you are applying for, you may be required to submit more information or very specific documents, such as petitions and affidavits showing the support of US sponsors, sponsoring employers, or fiancés.
+Depending on the visa that you are applying for, you may need to submit more information or specific required documents, such as petitions and affidavits showing the support of US sponsors, sponsoring employers, or fiancés.

-When preparing your visa application, you may want to consult with an immigration attorney.
-Many immigration attorneys will offer you free legal advice pro bono, at no cost to you.
+When preparing your immigrant or nonimmigrant visa application, consult with an immigration attorney for additional information.
+Many immigration attorneys will offer you free legal advice.

 Documents needed for U.S. visa application process

-Here is some of the most important documentation to make sure you have available when preparing your visa application:
+Here is the most important supporting documentation you need to have available when preparing your visa application:

 • Passport